The Film

 Jeff Hirsh

 As a broadcast journalist for 40 years in Cincinnati, Jeff won dozens of local, regional, and national awards.
-As previously noted, “Finding Family” was named Best Documentary in the U.S. It was also shown at the U.S. Holocaust Memorial Museum.
+His documentary, “Finding Family,” followed a Holocaust hidden child back to Europe.
+The film was named Best Documentary in the U.S in 2003 by the Society of Professional Journalists, and was shown at the U.S. Holocaust Memorial Museum.

 Jeff has a BA in History from the University of Michigan, an MA in History from Washington University in St. Louis, and an MA in Journalism from the University of Missouri-Columbia.